 Bield is a significant provider of housing support for older people.
 Many households benefit from this type of service from Bield, most of whom are Bield tenants.
 However, increasingly services are delivered to people who are not Bield tenants through floating support services.
 The funding of housing support services is met by local authorities through Housing Support Grant, first introduced in 2003.
 Budget reductions by the Scottish Government and local authorities have meant that, in common with many housing support providers, Bield faces substantial financial and operational challenges in its future delivery of housing support.
 This has led Bield to review the housing models that it offers in order to keep costs within the funding available.
-This review has led to a significant move away from a traditional Sheltered Housing model to a Retirement Housing model where there is no reliance on housing support funding.
+This review has led to a significant move away from traditional Sheltered Housing and Very Sheltered Housing models to respectively, Retirement Housing and Retirement Housing with Meals models where there is no reliance on housing support funding.